pnxs/docker-registry/README.md

 Those tests are not run by default as they require network access and registry credentials.

-They are gated behind a dedicated "test-net" feature and can be run as:
+They are gated behind a dedicated "test-net-private" feature and can be run as:
 ```
-cargo test --features test-net
+cargo test --features test-net-private
 ```

 Credentials for those registries must be provided via environmental flags.